 U.S. Department of Commerce Silver Medal for Scientific and Engineering Achievement, 2005 (with J. Daniels).

 WMO Executive Council Panel of Experts on Polar Observations, Research and Services, U.S. representative (one of three), 2009-present.

 WMO Gloal Cryosphere Watch (lead/co-lead on multiple teams), 2008-present.

 WMO Polar Space Task Group (formerly the International Polar Year STG), NOAA representative, 2007-present (Vice Chair).

 University of Wisconsin: Cooperative Institute for Meteorological Satellite Studies (U. Wisconsin) Board of Directors, 2001-present.
 Space Science and Engineering Center (U. Wisconsin) Science Council, 2001-present.

 satellite remote sensing of the atmosphere; surface radiation budgets.

-Summary: PI, Co-PI, or Co-I on 63 grants totaling over $25M.
+Grants: PI, Co-PI, or Co-I on 70 grants totaling $32M ($17M as PI) since 1991.

 Taught 15 different courses in remote sensing, meteorology, statistics, geography, and computer science at Boston University, the University of Colorado, the University of Alaska, and Northern Michigan University.

 Great LAkes Winter Experiment (GLAWEX), 2017; McMurdo, Antarctica, 2004; Surface Heat Budget of the Arctic Ocean (SHEBA), 1998; Greenland Ice Sheet, 1995; Beaufort and Arctic Seas Experiment (BASE), 1994; Seasonal Sea Ice Monitoring and Modeling Site (SIMMS), 1993; SIMMS, 1992; LEADEX, 1992; U.S. Fish and Wildlife Service sea lamprey surveys, 1980-1982.